 To develop, at a minimum, an Initial Report and a Final Report regarding the Team’s recommendations on issues relating to the Temporary Specification for gTLD Registration Data as well as regarding the Team’s recommendations for a System for Accredited Access to Non-Public Registration Data, pursuant to the processes described in Annex A and A-1 of the ICANN Bylaws and the GNSO Expedited PDP Manual.
-Work on recommendations for a System for Accredited Access to Non-Public Registration Data, should not commence until all gating questions have been answered.
-Similarly, delivery of the Final Report on the Team’s recommendations on issues relating to the Temporary Specification for gTLD Registration Data to the GNSO Council and subsequently the ICANN Board (before 25 May 2019) should not be held up by work that may still be ongoing in relation to the Team’s recommendations for a System for Accredited Access to Non-Public Registration Data.
+Work on recommendations for a System for Accredited Access to Non-Public Registration Data, must not commence until all gating questions have been answered, nor interfere with the primary work of this EPDP, which is to determine the appropriateness of the Temporary Specification for gTLD Registration Data .
+Similarly, delivery of the Final Report on the Team’s recommendations on issues relating to the Temporary Specification for gTLD Registration Data to the GNSO Council and subsequently the ICANN Board (before 25 May 2019) should not be held up by work that may have started in relation to the Team’s recommendations for a System for Accredited Access to Non-Public Registration Data.

 The Initial Report should be submitted to the relevant Data Protection Authorities to request feedback on the applicability of the law in relation to the proposed recommendations, particularly those that may carry over from Temporary Specification to Consensus Policy recommendations to the ICANN Board.